top of page

 P1027278_edited.jpg

-I'm a bilingual (Portuguese) Multimedia Journalist who specialises in covering community affairs and cultural news stories in London (my diasporan home) and Angola (my motherland).
+I'm a bilingual (Portuguese) Multimedia Journalist with a passion for storytelling and a flair for covering community affairs and cultural news stories in London (my diasporan home) and Angola (my motherland).

 Alongside my audio storytelling and local radio work, I’ve written award-winning articles, edited a bi-weekly column for the architectural publication The Spaces and had my own for the media company Screen Shot, where I regularly dissected political, cultural and human issues for a Gen Z audience.